 At start-up and after interruptions in the GPS or IRIG B time signal, the clock deviation between the GPS time and the internal differential time system can be substantial.
 A new start-up is also required after for example maintenance of the auxiliary voltage system.
+The fast mode makes the synchronization time as short as possible during start-up or at interruptions/disturbances in the GPS timing.

-When the time difference is $>16~\mu s$ , the differential function is blocked and the time regulator for the hardware clock is automatically using a fast mode to synchronize the clock systems.
+When the time difference is $>16~\mu s$, the differential function is blocked and the time regulator for the hardware clock is automatically using a fast mode to synchronize the clock systems.
 The time adjustment is made with an exponential function, i.e. big time adjustment steps in the beginning, then smaller steps until a time deviation between the GPS time and the differential time system of $<16~\mu s$ has been reached.
 Then the differential function is enabled and the synchronization remains in fast mode or switches to slow mode, depending on the setting.
+The "Fast" setting has 1 ms/s second adjustment rate